-On Saturday night the short-handed 76ers put up a tremendous fight against the New York Knicks, but were eventually bested by a fade-away jumper at the buzzer from the All-Star simply known as “Melo”.
+On Saturday night the short-handed 76ers gave the New York Knicks a tremendous fight, but were eventually bested by a fade-away jumper at the buzzer from the All-Star simply known as “Melo”.
 The loss dropped the Sixers record to 22-36 on the season and with a brutal schedule the rest of the month, my training camp prediction of a 35 win season now seems like a pipe dream.

 Still, for the most part I have truly enjoyed watching this group of rookies and undiscovered “prospects” play basketball this season as “The Process” moves ever forward.
 Additionally, there have been a few positive revelations we can take from the first half of the season.
 It’s become very obvious that when healthy, Joel Embiid is a superstar caliber player.
 There is now little doubt that rookie Dario Saric will thrive in the NBA.
 Robert Covington has proven to be a solid “three and D” role player.
 Finally, TJ McConnell has shown that he can be a rock steady point guard in this League.
 To most, the last positive item is the biggest revelation of all.

 Nearly everyone in 76ers nation and around the Association in general has been shocked by McConnell’s ability to compete at the NBA level.
 In his last five games the undrafted 2nd year player out of Arizona is boasting stats line of 10.8 ppg. and 8 apg., while shooting a ridiculous 57% from the field and holding his own against the elite guards in the NBA.
 However, if you look at McConnell’s basketball resume, talk to his dad and his former college coach, you’ll find that we should NOT be the least bit surprised at the success McConnell is achieving with the 76ers.